 Outside of my studies, which I love, I enjoy travel (I embrace any opportunity to explore new surroundings), write, read, run, play board games and cards, play squash and soccer, and spend time with friends and family.

-American University - MA, International Relations
+Graduate Degree: American University - Master of Arts, International Relations